dragonpt/sm-manifest/README.md

-SaberMod Unofficial Manifest
+UBER SaberMod Manifest
 ===========

 I'm trying to make it easier for folks to build SaberMod toolchains.
+This is not official.
+If you want go over to SaberMod and use these same principles you can learn here to build the real deal.

+Anyhow, this is a simple process (well at least for you since you don't have to write scripts to do this)

 All you have to do is run: